-Knitting is a rewarding hobby, but it can be challenging to navigate if you’re just beginning.
-The good news is that all the information you need to get started is included in the instructions that come with your yarn, and if you’re still having trouble, there are plenty of resources online.
-But one of the most valuable techniques is learning to hold your yarn while knitting.
+Knitting is a rewarding hobby, but it can be challenging to navigate if you’re beginning.
+The good news is that all the information you need to get started is included in the instructions that come with your Yarn, and if you’re still having trouble, there are plenty of resources online.
+But one of the most valuable techniques is learning to hold your Yarn while knitting.

 1. Correct Grip

 To knit without making loops, your knuckles should face your palm.
 Grip your knitting needle between your thumb and forefinger.
 Then, wrap your thumb and forefinger around the needle.
 Your thumb and forefinger should be flat against the needle.
 This grip should resemble a pencil.

 Hold the Yarn in such a way that you slide your hand along it.
 Hold your hand so that your whole palm is facing you and the curve of your hand is facing downward.
 The fingers of your hand should be spread, and the thumb should be pointing down.
 Using a round motion, slide your index, middle, and ring fingers down over one strand of Yarn.
 When you reach your thumb, your Yarn should be facing away from your palm.

 3. Where to hold the Yarn?

 When knitting, you place Yarn about a foot long into each hand.
 This Yarn can be held in a variety of positions.
 You can have the thread between your thumb and index finger with your Yarn resting against your palm or your palm with the Yarn running between your thumb and index finger.
 Most knitters hold the Yarn this way.

 There are a variety of options, including holding your Yarn straight up, putting your Yarn across your body, and using the yarn holders the store has on hand.